AI for Education

-The AI and Education program, with support from the Walton Family Foundation, seeks to discover and support breakthrough ideas that can drive student success.
+The AI for Education program, with support from the Walton Family Foundation, seeks to discover and support breakthrough ideas that can drive student success.

 Despite major advances in LLMs and other AI technologies, educators and schools are not capitalizing on these new technologies.
 This is because: